swetasharma/Simple-Queue-Service/README.md

 # aws-sqs
-Queue management library in Spring Boot:
+Queue management library in Java(Spring Boot):

 Can anyone review my code for Queue Management?
 Any feedback, improvements or suggestions on it?